liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 Or how about looking at the most booked player.

-Etienne Capoue (Watford—again!) picked up 14 yellow cards in 2018/2019.
+Their player of the season, Etienne Capoue (Watford—again!), picked up 14 yellow cards in 2018/2019.

 According to the Premier League rules:
 > An accumulation of 5 yellow cards results in a one match suspension.
 An accumulation of 10 yellow cards results in a two match suspension.
 An accumulation of 15 yellow cards results in a three match suspension.

+(The rules are almost impossible to summarise and they change for different levels of the game so, for the sake of argument, let’s set aside cut-off dates for cards expiring.
+And let’s not even consider the effect of red cards.)

 So he earned a one match suspension for five cards, then another two match suspension for ten cards.
 He was out of contention for three games out of a 38 game season.
-That's 8% of the season.
+That's your best player missing-in-action for 8% of the season.
 On top of that, he was sitting on 14 cards which meant he was one card away from picking up a three match suspension.
 That has to have affected how he played at that point.
 If he'd been booked again, he would have been warming the bench for 16% of the season!

 He's on a reported salary of £1.82M a year.
 That means that he was paid approx. £145k while he was suspended and of no use to the team!
 And he was one card away from that becoming over a quarter of a million pounds!